Harbor Beach Community Schools

 Harbor Beach Community Schools is the school district of the town Harbor Beach, Michigan.
-It consists of the grades Preschool through twelfth grade.
-The current address of Harbor Beach Community School is 402 South Fifth Street, Harbor Beach, MI.
-48441.
-The school colors are orange and black; and the mascot is the pirate.
+Its school at 402 South 5th Street contains preschool through 12th grade.
+The school colors are orange and black; and the mascot is a pirate.
 Students may attend the Huron Area Technical Center in the eleventh and twelfth grade.

 Extracurricular activities

 Some extracurricular activities offered at Harbor Beach Community Schools are: